inshapardaz/api/docs/entry.md

 # Entry

-Entry is the root of the HATEAOS REST API.
-It provide links to follow for other resources exposed by the API
+Entry is the root of the api.
+It provide links to resources available for user.

 ## GET